ent/contrib/entproto/README.md

 - If no default value is defined for the enum, we generate a `<MessageName>_UNSPECIFIED = 0;` option on the enum and verify that no option received the 0 number in the enproto.Enum Options field.
 - If a default value is defined for the enum, we verify that it receives the 0 value on the Options field.

+Ent allows special characters in enum values.
+For such values, any special character is replaced by an underscore to preserve the `CAPS_WITH_UNDERSCORES` protobuf format.

 ## Edges

 Edges are annotated in the same way as fields: using `entproto.Field` annotation to specify the field number for the generated field.
 Unique relations are mapped to normal fields, non-unique relations are mapped to `repeated` fields.